 annually performing approximately 7,000 training sorties, 8,000 flying hours and more than 4,000 services across Kiowa and Black Hawk training helicopters.

-Boeing Defence Australia provides specialist support across a wide range of defence platforms and commercial projects.
+BDA provides specialist support across a wide range of defence platforms and commercial projects.
 The Aerospace Support function provides maintenance, modification, upgrades and through-life support for a variety of air, land and sea domains and covers capability areas such as structures, mechanical, avionics and associated support.
 Boeing’s workshops include composite repair, sheet metal, electrical systems, surface finishing and life support.

 Situated in close proximity to defence and commercial customers at RAAF Base Amberley and Tullamarine Airport in Melbourne, the Aerospace Support organisation delivers unrivaled support.
 The function holds a diverse range of

 certifications and has a track record of success with recent projects including Boeing Wedgetail, Boeing Super Hornet sustainment program, Boeing Classic Hornet, Boeing CH-47 and other sustainment activities.

 Internal External Communications Systems support for the Royal Australian Navy’s six Collins Class Submarines